 - Sprinkle Cajun seasoning on each side.
-We suggest about 2 teaspoons per a 3-5 ounce serving.
-If the fish is thick and small, which can be the case for some cod loins, then you may end up using less spice.
+We suggest about 2 teaspoons per 3-5 ounce serving.
+If the fish is thick and small, which can be the case for some cod loins, you may use less spice.

 - Place fish in the skillet and cook for 4 minutes, undisturbed.
 Flip it over with a spatula and cook for 4 minutes more.
 The flesh should be white and flaky when cooked through and done.
 The internal temperature for fish should reach 145 °F.

 Cooked blackened cod is pretty firm as fish go.
-However, you'll want to be gentle and take care when removing it from the pan so it doesn't break in half...unless you want it too!
+However, you'll want to be gentle and take care when removing it from the pan, so it doesn't break in half...unless you want it to!

 Cast Iron Skillet vs Non-Stick